constantinosgeorgiou/breezebnb/README.md

 [How to install and use PostgresQL](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)

-Also, while I was setting up the database user I got the following error, of which there's a link to the fix I applied.
+Also, while we were setting up the database user we got the following error, of which there's a link to the fix we applied.
 > Fix for error: ["psql: FATAL: Peer authentication failed for user"](https://gist.github.com/AtulKsol/4470d377b448e56468baef85af7fd614)